-Before receiving your dental implant, you have been told you need a sinus lift, sinus augmentation, or sinus bump procedure before receiving your dental implant?
+Before receiving your dental implant, have you been told you need a sinus lift, sinus augmentation, or sinus bump procedure before receiving your dental implant?
 This procedure involves lifting the sinus membrane and adding bone to the new space to ensure a solid foundation for the future implant.
 This revolutionary procedure gives hope to patients to receive dental implants which were not candidates before.

 There are vacant air spaces above your upper teeth called the maxillary sinuses.
 In some cases, the roots of your teeth can protrude into these spaces.
 These sinuses are often shallow walls of bone after the tooth has been extracted.
 Dental implants need quality and a quantitative amount of support from the bone to be functional.
 This is why a sinus augmentation is imperative to raise the sinus floor to grow new bone for the implant to have proper anchorage.